 For more information on Banff Helicopter Tours visit Rockies Heli Canada.

-Tours start at $195 per person for a 20 minute flight (we’ve done 20 minute flights before and they are plenty too if you are on a budget) and range to $395 for the 55 minute ultimate glacier tour.
+Tours start at $199 CAD per person for a 20-minute flight (we’ve done 20-minute flights before and they are plenty too if you are on a budget) and range to $699 CAD for the 55-minute Complete Colombia Tour.
 You can also book private charters and even weddings!
 There are plenty of upgrades you can do too like Front Seat Upgrade $25 and a 1 Hour Exploration Hike/Snowshoe (Dec-March) $75/person